redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/4-convert2rhel/upgrade-exercise.md

 The EC2 region primarily used is us-east-1 and this variable can be found throughout the repo as ==> ec2_region: us-east-1

-If the workshop is deployed to some other region than us-east-1, change the region name to reflect where the the workshop is deployed.
+If the workshop is deployed to some other region than us-east-1, change the ec2_region: entry in the four above mentioned files to utilize the proper EC2 region name.

+In addition, edit/update the following files to utilize the proper EC2 region name:

+`files/dynamic_development_source_vars.json`

+`files/dynamic_development_source_vars.yaml`

 **Login to your Satellite & AAP UI's**
 - [Satellite 6.8 UI](https://www.example.com)